FAQ

 Answer:

 West Des Moines Water Works makes bill paying easy.
-You can mail your payment in the accompanying envelope; pay in person at our office or after-hours drop box; pay by echeck, AUTO PAY, credit or debit card at this web site or via touchtone telephone at (800) 272-9829 (when prompted for jurisdiction code, use 2503)or use FLEX-PAY which is a convenient and automatic payment method.
-Call us at 222-3460 for details.
+You can mail your payment in the accompanying envelope; pay in person at our office or after-hours drop box; pay by echeck, AUTO PAY, credit or debit card at this web site or by calling (855) 232-9044 or use FLEX-PAY which is a convenient and automatic payment method.
+Call us at (515) 222-3460 for details.

 Top